 Foreign workers in Vietnam are foreign nationals and need to meet all of the following conditions:

 In addition, the conditions for recruiting and employing foreign workers in Vietnam are also clearly regulated for enterprises, agencies, organizations, individuals, and contractors, etc. (hereinafter referred to as “Employers”).
-According to these regulations, when Employers have a demand to recruit foreign workers, they are only allowed to recruit foreign workers for managerial, executive, expert, and technical positions that Vietnamese workers cannot meet according to production and business needs.
+Based on these regulations, it permits employers to recruit foreign workers only for managerial, executive, expert, and technical positions.
+These positions must require skills that Vietnamese workers cannot meet according to production and business needs.

 Furthermore, before employing foreign workers, Employers (except for contractors) must justify the labor demand and obtain written approval from the competent state agency.
 As for Employer contractors, they must specify the specific job positions, professional qualifications, technical skills, work experience, and the necessary working time for foreign workers to meet the requirements.
 Additionally, they also need to obtain written approval from the competent state agency.